aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/data-sources/static-data.md

 }
 ```

 Now to consume this data, you can either start from an existing layout, or use a custom one.

-Use slots

-**TODO**
+See the [templating documentation](../../../../extensibility/templating.md) to know more.